nimbly/Syndicate/README.md

 $publisher->publish($message);
 ```

+You can also add any number of publishing filters for things like validating your messages against a JSON schema or redirecting messags to another topic.
+See **Publishing filters** section for more information.

 ## Application: Quick Start

-Create a consumer instance by selecting your integration.
+Create a consumer instance by selecting your adapter.

 ```php
 $consumer = new Sqs(